nayanika0609-eng/AWS-serverless-user-portal/README.md

 # AWS Serverless User Portal

-This project is a fully serverless web application developed using core AWS cloud services and DevOps best practices.
+A fully serverless web application built using AWS cloud services and modern DevOps practices.

+## 🚀 Overview
+This project demonstrates how to design, deploy, and manage a scalable serverless web application on AWS.
+The application allows users to submit their name and email through a frontend interface, which is then processed and securely stored using backend cloud services.

-Tech Stack
+## 🛠️ Tech Stack

-Amazon S3 – Static frontend hosting
+- **Amazon S3** – Hosts the static frontend

-Amazon API Gateway – RESTful API management
+- **Amazon API Gateway** – Exposes RESTful APIs

-AWS Lambda – Backend business logic
+- **AWS Lambda** – Handles backend logic

-Amazon DynamoDB – NoSQL database for data storage

-GitHub Actions – Continuous Integration and Continuous Deployment (CI/CD)
+- **Amazon DynamoDB** – Stores user data
+- **GitHub Actions** – Enables CI/CD automation

-Key Features
+## ✨ Features

-Users can submit their name and email through the frontend interface
+- Simple user form for submitting name and email

-Submitted data is securely stored in DynamoDB
+- Secure storage of user data in DynamoDB

-Completely serverless architecture, eliminating server management
+- Fully serverless architecture with no server management

-Automated CI/CD pipeline to deploy updates on every GitHub commit
+- Automated deployment using CI/CD pipeline
+- Scalable and cost-effective cloud solution

-System Architecture
+## 🏗️ Architecture
+Frontend (Amazon S3)
+↓

-S3 (Frontend) → API Gateway → Lambda Function → DynamoDB
+API Gateway

-DevOps Implementation
+↓
+AWS Lambda
+↓
+Amazon DynamoDB

+## 🔁 CI/CD & DevOps
-GitHub Actions automates build and deployment processes
+- GitHub Actions is used to automate build and deployment
+- Every commit triggers an automatic deployment

-Ensures fast, reliable, and consistent application updates
+- Ensures faster development cycles and consistent updates

+## 📌 Deployment
+- Frontend is deployed on Amazon S3
+- Backend services are integrated using API Gateway and Lambda
+- Infrastructure follows serverless best practices

-Author
+## 👤 Author
-Nayanika Prasad
+**Nayanika Prasad**